artcom/artcom.github.io/_drafts/quuppa.md

 Another approach is to measure the angle from which a radio signal is "seen".
 This is called "Angle-of-arrival".
 The angle is much less influenced by obstacles (but it is) and independent from RSSI.
 This approach needs specialized antenna arrays for measuring the angle.

 # Quuppa
 [Quuppa](http://quuppa.com) is developed by the Finland-based company "Quuppa Oy".
-They're providing an Angle-of-Arrival based system that uses Bluetooth Low Energy signals.
+It is an Angle-of-Arrival based system that uses Bluetooth Low Energy advertising signals.
 It can locate specialized "Beacons" as well as mobile devices that can be programmed to send custom BLE advertising packets - like nearly all current Android and iOS smartphones.
 Depending on the locator density, Quuppa provides 2D or 3D indoor positioning.